libretto-ai/openai-py/README.md

 ## Features

--   Patches the openai library to allow user to set an ip_api_key and ip_api_name for each request
+-   Patches the openai library to allow user to set an ip_api_key and ip_prompt_template_name for each request
 -   Works out of the box with langchain